-Let's be honest, there are a lot of terrible people on YouTube.
+Let's be honest: there are a lot of terrible people on YouTube.
 When you give the masses an online platform from which anyone can perform or preach, things are bound to go wrong.
-YouTube has over a billion users, and according to recent statistics, 300 hours of video are uploaded to YouTube every minute.
+YouTube has over a billion users, with more than 400 hours of video uploaded to YouTube every minute.

-Aside from a swath of pointless videos, this translates to a constant need for YouTubers to one-up each other.
-In a world where turning off the camera could mean losing out on viewers and ad revenue, vloggers are pushing the limits of what is deemed acceptable for Internet consumption.
-This raises the question: How far is too far?
+Aside from an abundance of pointless videos, this translates to a constant need for YouTubers to one-up each other.
+In a world where turning off the camera could mean losing out on viewers and ad revenue, vloggers are pushing the limits of what is deemed acceptable for internet consumption.
+This raises the question: how far is too far?

 The worst YouTube stars have contributed to an online environment so offensively toxic that the site is scrambling to clean up its act after major advertisers started a boycott.

 So what does it take to walk among the worst YouTubers ever?
 It depends, but it's hard to defend videos that seemingly sensationalize suicide, encourage the mistreatment of children, or promote anti-Semitism.
 Here’s a roundup of some YouTubers who are the worst, no matter how you look at the situation.

 Austin Jones, Who Told A 14-Year-Old Fan To 'Prove' Her Devotion, Was Arrested For Encouraging Minors To Produce Sexually Explicit Videos